 All of the staff told us they worked in a friendly and supportive team.
 They felt supported by the manager and they were confident that any issues they raised would be dealt with.
 Staff felt able to raise concerns with their manager and felt listened to by both manager and colleagues.
 Staff felt able to suggest ideas for improvement, and had access to staff meetings where appropriate, supervision and observation and annual appraisals.
-Staff and resident meetings were not held on a regular basis, however staff told us that because the service was so small communication was always inclusive and they were always consulted about any proposed changes.
+Staff and resident meetings were held on a regular basis and staff told us that they were inclusive, and they were always consulted about any proposed changes.

 We were told that the manager and staff shared the same vision, values and open transparent culture within the service.
-The ethos of the provider and staff is to provide maximum quality of care for all of the service users that they care for.
+The ethos of the service was to provide maximum quality of care for all of the service users that they care for.
 Staff understood their roles, responsibilities and own accountability, and the service maintained good links with the local community.

 The management of the service had processes in place which sought people's views and used these to improve the quality of the service.
-Relatives and visitors told us they had expressed their views about the service through one to one feedback directly, surveys and through individual reviews of their relative's care.
-We looked at the responses and analysis from the last annual satisfaction survey in January 2015 which provided people with an opportunity to comment on the way the service was run.
-We saw that most relative respondents were happy with the care at the home and the attitude of management and staff.
+Relatives and visitors had expressed their views about the service through one to one feedback directly, surveys and through individual reviews of their relative's care.
+We looked at the analysis from the last set of monthly service improvement audits and the responses from quality surveys.
+This provided people with an opportunity to comment on the way the service was run.
+We saw that respondents were happy with the care at the home and the attitude of management and staff.
 Additionally we saw that the majority of respondents who lived at the home were also very happy with the home and its communication.
-Action plans to address any issues raised were in place and were completed.
+Action plans to address any issues raised were in place and were completed and reviewed regularly.